timjstewart/api-script/README.md

 }
 ```

 The `provides "text" from responseBody` syntax says that a value, to be named `text` will be set to the entire response body interpreted as text.

-## From Response Header
+## From the Response Header

 ```
 script {